 BICAMERAL.
 Composed of two chambers or two legislative bodies.
 The Washington State bicameral legislature is made up of a House of Representatives and a Senate.

 BIENNIUM.
 Two-year period.
-The Washington State fiscal biennium is from July 1 of odd-numbered years to June 30, two years later.
+The Washington State legislative biennium is from the second Monday in January in odd-numbered years to the 2nd Monday in January two years later.

 BILL.
 A proposed law presented to the Legislature for consideration.